All Academies (AWVA)

 Multiple Qualifications

 Academy students are expected to work towards multiple qualifications – but this is done with an emphasis on practical lessons.
-In recognition of the fact that 70% of students nationally do not attend a University, the curriculum emphasis for AWVA students is on coherent applied vocational education in a context rather than on University Entrance, although University Entrance may still be possible.
+In recognition of the fact that 70% of students nationally do not attend a university, the curriculum emphasis for AWVA students is on coherent applied vocational education in a context rather than on University Entrance, although University Entrance may still be possible.

 Other learning opportunities such as specialised driving instruction, literacy and numeracy support are available depending on the individual academy.